 Not Losing Weight on OMAD Video

-As you probably have figured out by now, there is no one-size-fits all and it comes to health and wellness.
+As you probably have figured out by now, it’s not a one-size-fits-all all and it comes to health and wellness.
 The same thing applies when you are having difficulty losing weight.
 If you are not losing weight on OMAD, remember that the scale doesn’t tell the whole story, treat yourself with kindness, and experiment with different fasting approaches.
 Take your time, this is a lifestyle, not a band-aid solution!